Fortified Roof Cost Houston 2026

 |---|---|---|

-The important piece most homeowners miss: the FHLB Dallas grant runs through a member bank, not a state portal.
-You can't apply directly--you have to go through a participating bank.
-More on that below.
+The important piece most homeowners miss: the FHLB Dallas fund runs through member financial institutions, not a state portal or contractor portal.
+You cannot apply directly to FHLB Dallas or through Lapeyre Roofing.

 What Is a Fortified Roof